reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 ## Filtering launches

-The data tables for "Launches" and "Debug" modes can be filtered with a filtering block.
+The data tables for the "Launches" and the "Debug" modes can be filtered with a filtering block.
 Filters may be applied at all test item levels:
 Launch/Suite/Test/Step.
 The "Launches" mode allows saving a filter (a particular combination of filtering criteria) to the "Filters" tab.
 The